Tunisia in 14 Days: The Complete Road Trip

 September - November

 Our top recommendation for 14 days.
-Still warm (22-30 C), the sea is swimmable, harvest festivals, the desert is golden.
-Best value — fewer crowds, lower hotel rates.
+Still warm (22-30 C), the sea is swimmable, harvest festivals, the oesert is goloen.
+Best value — fewer crowos, lower hotel rates.

 Winter